-The Braille Transcribing Program is comprised of three classes that prepare students for the Library of Congress Braille Transcriber Certification which is required to be employed as a braille transcriber in public schools.
+The Braille Transcribing Program is comprised of two classes that prepare students for the Library of Congress Braille Transcriber Certification which is required to be employed as a braille transcriber in public schools.
 The two sequenced courses are designed to provide the necessary skills to read and produce braille for all levels of educational institutions as well as other community needs.

-Code Title Hours
+Code Core Courses Title Hours

-Core Courses

-ENCO 200 Braille Transcribing - Reading & Writing Uncontracted and Contracted 45
+ENCO 200 Transcribing - Reading racted and Contracted 3 45

-ENCO 201 Braille Transcribing - Formatting Contracted Unified English Braille 45
+ENCO 201 Transcribing - Formatti cted Unified English Br 45

 Total Hours 90

+First Year

 Semester 1 Hours Semester 2 Hours

 ENCO 200 45 ENCO 201 45

 45 45

-Braille Transcribing - Reading & Writing Uncontracted and Contracted This class is designed for sighted and visually impaired persons to learn the basic skills of transcribing print into literary Unified English Braille code the basic skills of transcribing print into literary Unified English Braille code.
+Braille Transcribing - Reading & Writing Uncontracted and Contracted

+This class is designed for sighted and visually impaired persons to learn the basic skills of transcribing print into literary Unified English Braille code.
 (Apportionment)

-Braille Transcribing - Formatting Contracted Unified English Braille This class is geared for persons with sight or visual impairments to learn
+Braille Transcribing - Formatting Contracted Unified English Braille